pi-star-2025/pi_star/rock_candy.md

 To get back up the first 1, you figure out all the reasons, you are "the moon and not the earth"

 And to get up the second 1, you figure out all the reasons you need to "share time" more.

-The nose bone is secretly just falling to the belly button area,

-T

-he game is the third eye, like a moon crater.
-Still asking everyone for this information.

-The results are in belly bone and toenails

-In the toenails

-In the deep belly button